Ecotrust/LandMapper_pdf/README.md

 # LandMapper_pdf
 Populating a pdf document with images and text using pdfjinja package.
-[Link to package page](https://github.com/rammie/pdfjinja)
+[Link to pdfjinja repository](https://github.com/rammie/pdfjinja)

 Be sure to check out installation and dependency information.